Quansight-Labs/quansight-labs-site/posts/2021/10/numpy_benchmarking_blog.md

 Special thanks to [Kushashwa Ravi Shrimali](https://github.com/krshrimali) and [Kshitij Kalambarkar](https://github.com/kshitij12345) for sharing their cool learning tricks and life hacks.

-Thanks to you'll!
-It was great interacting with you'll.
+Thanks to y'll!
+It was great interacting with y'll.